arcosuc3m/grppi/doxy/README.md

 3. Execute cmake ..
 4. Execute make doc_doxygen

-The doc directory will be created and the doxygen documentation shall be located inside in two formats, HTMl and Latex.
+The doc directory will be created and the doxygen documentation shall be located inside in two formats, HTML and Latex.